biocatchltd/yellowbox/docs/cookbook.rst

     class AerospikeService(SingleContainerService, RunMixin):
         ...

-Since the superclass requires a container, we'll create it in out initializer for the class.
+Since the superclass requires a container, we'll create it in our initializer for the class.
 We can use Yellowbox's utility function :func:`~containers.create_and_pull` to easily create the container from an image name, and pass that container to the superclass initializer.